How to ensure that you send successful campaigns and haven’t missed any details?

 If your email is entirely in capital letters, your email will be more likely to be pushed to… the SPAM box.
 This kind of behaviour will alert the spam filters of any email services.

 69. Limit the number of special characters / punctuation

 Same as capital letters, abusive punctuation can push your email directly to junk mail.

 70. Don’t add tons of emoticons and superlatives

-No need to overload your object with emoticons and superlatives to be visible inbox.
+No need to overload your subject with emoticons and superlatives to be visible inbox.

 71. Do not “deceive” your recipients

-For example, by starting with “RE:” or “Following your request” in your first email, it is easy to understand your attempt to trap the reader.
+For example, by starting with “RE:” or “Following your request” in your first email, it is easy to see your attempt to trap the reader.
 Your reputation could take a hit!